MEziliano/Bank-Churn-Predict/README.md

 At the part of the Machine Learning a several models was trained, after that was possible to pick one and choose the best parameter aiming at the best performance.

+<h3> Hyperparameter</h3>
+After all, it was necessary to improve the best and made the deploy.